 By Archie P. McDonald

-Archie P. McDonald is a professor of history and Community Liaison at Stephen F. Austin State University.
-His commentaries are also featured each Friday morning on Red River Radio.
+Archie P. McDonald was a professor of history and Community Liaison at Stephen F. Austin State University.
+His commentaries were also featured each Friday morning on Red River Radio.